I recently got a call from a noted venture capitalist of healthcare apps.

 So as we try out new stuff, our personal mental models of rules, beliefs, norms, history, etc., go through iterations of trial, acceptance, rejection, confusion, trial, acceptance, rejection, etc. until the new is congruent with the norms of the system, something we cannot know before we go through this process.
 So let’s call our disappointments part of the iteration process that precedes success.
 Here is a closer look at my chart:

 Now you know the steps to conscious change.
-Should you want to learn more about my How of Change program let me know.
-Here’s a one-hour sample of me laying out the foundation of the course and explaining how change occurs in the brain.
+Should you want to learn more here’s a one-hour sample of me laying out the foundation of the How of Change course and explaining how change occurs in the brain.

 THE STEPS TO CONSCIOUS FAILING